-Chapter III Of The Tale Of My Current Dungeons & Dragons Campaign Which Started 11 Months Ago… Written/Retold By My Player Who Plays The Character Of Vilven
+Chapter I Of The Tale Of My Current Dungeons & Dragons Campaign Which Started 11 Months Ago… Written/Retold By My Player Who Plays The Character Of Vilven

-Vilven woke in what seemed like a trance, her breath was very slow and very deep, her expanding lungs somehow comforting her.
-As she pushed her eyes open, her surroundings were unfamiliar.
-She was at the bottom of the water looking up at the surface, as she had done many times, but these waters were different than her home.
+Vilven woke in a trance, her breath, slow and deep, expanded her lungs in a somehow comforting and natural movement.
+But as she pushed her eyes open, her surroundings were unfamiliar.
+She was at the bottom of the water looking up at the surface, as she had done many times in the past, but these waters were different than her home.
 Everything was different.
 The color, the energy, the feeling of the water, the fish, the lighting, all different.
-Yet, there was a calmness to her.
-It was as if she had been reborn.
-The troubles of her old life floating away, even her memory seemingly slipping.
-She wasn’t entirely sure what had happened between her and Arieden, but she knew she felt stronger and she knew it felt right.
-Even now she could feel the piece of her that was given to Arieden, a strange, powerful merging.
+Yet, calmness surrounded her.
+A dreamy rebirth that it seemed hardly real.
+The troubles of her old life floated away, even her memory was slipping.
+She wasn’t entirely sure what had happened between her and Areiden, but she could feel the strength of it within.
+It felt right.
+Even now she could feel the piece of her that was given to Areiden, a strange, powerful merging.
 Sitting up, pulling her knees to her chest, Vilven looked down at her hands, focusing on her fingertips.
 Her light, silvery skin was almost glowing, her bare feet almost delicate against the mud.
-Her focus went next to the anklet he had given to her.
+Her eyes adjusted, focusing next to the anklet he had given to her.
 Magic.

-Becoming more aware of her surroundings in the beautiful, but murky water, she noticed a pack next to her, as well as two blue handled sickles sheathed onto a black belt.
-Vilven assumed correctly that these were keepsakes from Arieden who wanted her to be prepared.
+Becoming more aware of her surroundings in the beautiful, but murky water, she noticed a pack next to her.
+Near the pack laid a pair of black, ankle length boots, as well as two blue handled sickles sheathed onto a black belt.
+Vilven assumed correctly that these were keepsakes from Areiden who wanted her to be prepared.
 She pulled one of the sickles to examine the blade more closely, it felt good in her hand, and the sharp curve of it seemed more useful than a simple dagger might be.
 Re-sheathing it, she pulled the belt to her, stood, and attached it around her hips.
 She put the strap of the pack over head, to cross over her body, letting it hang to her side.
+As for the boots, she looked at them hesitantly, but awkwardly slipped them on, as she had never really needed shoes before.
+But they had been magically altered, she could tell, and in the water it felt as if her feet were still bare, as to not limit her ability to swim.
+She smiled, the gifts fit her quite well.

-“Vilven,” Arieden’s voice came into her mind, that same deep, calm voice. “trust me.”
+“Vilven,” Areiden’s voice came into her mind, that same deep, calm voice. “trust me.”

-“What am I supposed to do here, Arieden?
+“What am I supposed to do here, Areiden?
 Who lives in the castle? ” She spoke, desperate for some direction.

 “Trust yourself, Vilven.
 You will know what to do.”